ducin/ducin.dev/posts/software-architecture-terminology-pocketbook-intro.md

 The purpose of this Pocketbook is to introduce each term in **the simplest possible form**.

 **Each definition is just 1 sentence.** It's very far from a detailed analysis, it doesn't cover all possible usecases, especially it doesn't cover edge cases.
-It'ss just a very high-level description, often including the **WHY**: why would someone use a certain tool or adapt a technique.
+It's just a very high-level description, often including the **WHY**: why would someone use a certain tool or adapt a technique.

-I believe this will make it easier for developers to enter the world of Software Architecture in a less painful way.
+I believe this will make it easier for developers to **enter the world of Software Architecture** in a less painful.

+I hope that below you'll find lots of **inspirations for further learning**.

 Enjoy the read!

 > yours sincerely, the author 😉